D2 Subway: Route

 The project would begin south of Victory Station, diverting via a junction from the existing Green and Orange Line alignment, and traveling at-grade in a southeasterly direction within DART-owned right-of-way in the center of Museum Way crossing Victory Avenue, Victory Park Lane, and Houston Street.
 The alignment would continue through a parking lot directly south of the Northend Apartments and used by patrons and visitors of the Perot Museum of Nature and Science where the at-grade, Museum Way station, would be located.

 Upon leaving the station, the alignment would cross under Spur 366/Woodall Rodgers Freeway and after crossing McKinney Avenue, located on the other side of the highway, the alignment would begin its transition underground through the "west tunnel portal", passing under Hord Street near the Dallas World Aquarium and remaining underground for its duration.
 The alignment continues south under Griffin Street and between San Jacinto Avenue and Elm Street, an underground station, Metro Center station, would be located providing access for transfers to buses at DART's West Transfer Center or access to the Red and Blue Lines at West End and Akard stations.

 After crossing under Main Street, the alignment would turn east under the Belo Garden and continue under Commerce Street.
 While under Commerce Street, a second underground station, Commerce Street station, would be located between Akard Street and Ervay Street.

 Before passing under South Pearl Street, the alignment would begin to turn northeast, crossing diagonally underneath existing buildings and structures.
 A third underground station, CBD East station, located between Main Street and Elm Street would provide access for transfers to additional buses at DART's East Transfer Center.

 The alignment would continue traveling in a northeasterly direction before surfacing near the portal of the existing light rail tunnel under Cityplace.

 Station listing

-The project will include four new DART stations: one at-grade, and three underground which will consist of center platforms and introduce fare barriers.
+The project would include four new DART stations: one at-grade, and three underground which would consist of center platforms and introduce fare barriers.
 From west to east, the stations are: